aws-samples/aws-modernization-with-dynatrace/content/10_prerequisites/_index.md

 +++

-Meet Jess, easyTravels Technical lead, who will help you setup Dynatrace, AWS, and the easyTravel application.
+Meet Jess, easyTravels Technical lead, who will help your setup Dynatrace, AWS, and the easyTravel application.

 ![image](/images/jess.png)

 You will need all of these in place before you can be presented with the various scenarios the easyTravel team is relying on you to solve in this workshop.

 ## Objectives of this section